-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
-I'm very proud to be here today, particularly at a time where this individual, who we have worked with for many years is in the House; Elisapee Sheutiapik.
-Please welcome her to the House.
-Also, the other people, and I would also like to recognize a friend of mine; Hilu Tagoona and her mother.
-Thank you, Mr. Speaker.
+(interpretation): Thank you, Mr. Speaker.
+I'm very proud to be here today, particularly at a time where this individual whom we have worked with for many years is in the House, Elisapee Sheutiapik.
+Please welcome her to the House and the other people in the gallery.
+I would also like to recognize a friend of mine, Hilu Tagoona and her mother.
+Welcome to the House.
+Thank you.